mozilla-l10n/documentation/products/review/review.md

 * Check if a changeset is removing strings.
 This should happen only when a string landed in Nightly and was removed during the same cycle, or at the beginning of a release cycle when a group of strings becomes unused in all shipping versions.
 * Compare the changeset with the original landing in mozilla-central.
 Each changeset’s header contains a set of references (consider [this example](https://hg.mozilla.org/users/axel_mozilla.com/gecko-strings-quarantine/rev/9c9e89dd4fd5)), the most important one is `X-Channel-Converted-Revision`, which links to the original landing in the code repository.

-### Run compare-locales against a localization repository
+### Run compare-locales against gecko-strings

-A good next step to check for issues is to run [compare-locales](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/compare-locales) against a localization repository frequently updated (Italian and French are good example).
+A good next step to check for issues is to run [compare-locales](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/compare-locales) against the gecko-strings repository.

 First of all make sure that your environment is [correctly set up](../../tools/mercurial/setting_mercurial_environment.md), and update your local `mozilla-unified` clone.